anjireddy-kata/software-architecture/README.md

 ![image](https://github.com/user-attachments/assets/6978d3f4-755d-4bbd-a3b2-2ae40fd43e0a)

+The goal of durable architecture is to reduce development and maintenance costs.
+Software should be easily modifiable.
+The software development team should be able to quickly navigate the source code and its structures during their work.
+This is particularly important because developers and architects spend most of their time reading and understanding code.

+#### How to make your code more flexible?
+* Encapsulation and loose coupling
+* Dependency on abstractions
+* Programming against abstractions

 ### What is Technical Debt?
 Technical debt refers to the <b>implied cost of future rework or inefficiencies caused by choosing an easier, quicker, or suboptimal solution in software development instead of a more robust, long-term approach</b>.
 While these shortcuts can speed up development initially, they often result in maintenance challenges, bugs, or scalability issues that require additional effort to address later.